spaceship-prompt/spaceship-prompt/docs/API.md

 # API

-This page describes internal API for creating plugins, contributing, etc.
+This page describes Spaceship API for creating plugins and tweaking Spaceship's behavior.

-All methods are under the `spaceship::` namespace.
-All options starts with `SPACESHIP_`.

-TODO: Add an example of custom section.
+Spaceship uses `SPACESHIP_` prefix for variables and `spaceship::` prefix for a function to avoid conflicts with other ones.

 ## `SPACESHIP_VERSION`